An upper bound on geodesic length in 2D critical first-passage percolation: Topological details concerning circuits and paths

 For the second claim, let us consider the case when $\CC$ is a primal circuit; the case of a dual circuit is entirely analogous.
 For every $x\in\Z^2$, the set $U_x = x + (0,1)^2$ can have no intersection with $\CC$.
 (This is because $\CC$ consists entirely of edges between nearest-neighbor vertices.)
-And clearly $U_x$ is connected, and so it must lie either entirely in $\intr(\CC)$ or entirely in $\ext(\CC)$.
+And clearly $U_x$ is connected, so it must lie either entirely in $\intr(\CC)$ or entirely in $\ext(\CC)$.
 Since each $U_x$ has area $1$ and the area of $\R^2\setminus\biguplus_{x\in\Z^2}U_x$ is equal to $0$, we conclude that the area of $\intr(\CC)$ is precisely the number of $x$ such that $U_x\subseteq\intr(\CC)$.
 This number is positive because the interior of any Jordan curve is open. \end{proof}

 \begin{lemma} Let $\opc$ be an open primal circuit and $\cdc$ a closed dual circuit.
-If $\intr(\opc)\cap\intr(\cdc)$ is nonempty, then one must enclose the other. \end{lemma}
+If $\intr(\opc)\cap\intr(\cdc)$ is nonempty, then one must surround the other. \end{lemma}

-\begin{proof} Suppose the conclusion were false, in which case Lemma \hyperref[crossing_lemma_b]{\ref*{crossing_lemma}\ref*{crossing_lemma_b}} would guarantee that the two circuits intersect.
+\begin{proof} Suppose the conclusion were false, in which case Lemma~\ref{crossing_lemma}\ref{crossing_lemma_b} would guarantee that the two circuits intersect.
 But since $\opc$ is primal and $\cdc$ is dual, this intersection must be the midpoint of some edge $e$.
 Hence $e$ is both open and closed, a contradiction. \end{proof}